Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Case Study: Applying HINA to Model Human-AI Interactions in Small-Group Collaborative Learning

 \subsection{Study Context and Participants}

-This case study analyzes data from a two-week collaborative learning task in an undergraduate project management course.
+This case study analyzes data from a two-week collaborative learning task in an undergraduate project management course on information management in Hong Kong.
 Twenty-seven students participated, forming six groups of 3-5 members.
 Their objective was to collaboratively analyze a complex problem and produce a written report.
+Student groups were required to complete this task as part of their group project in the course.
 The collaboration was facilitated by an online messaging tool integrated with a Generative AI (GAI) chatbot, which groups could use autonomously.
 The chatbot was powered by GPT-4 and configured with course-specific knowledge to respond to queries, summarize discussions, and provide feedback.
-The dataset for this analysis comprises the complete log of interaction events between students and the GAI chatbot, as well as among students themselves, recorded over the two-week period.
+All interaction data was collected through the online messaging tool.